Jarvis-the-og/Jarvis-the-og/README.md

 ## What I Build

-- 🧠 **Jarvis** — a modular AI assistant with voice commands, automation, and system-level control
+- 🧠 **Jarvis** — a modular AI assistant with voice commands, automation and system-level control
 - 🌐 **Full-Stack Applications** using MERN with authentication, APIs, and clean architecture
 - 🤖 **IoT-powered Systems** — extensvely using microcontrollers and sensors to build real world problem solving solutions
 - ⚙️ **Backend Services** — Node.js, Flask, REST APIs, database design